-Home Freerando from le col du Lautaret
+Home Freerando starting from Lautaret Pass

 The Col du Lautaret is well-known as a paradise for snow-kiters, but this also applies to free-rando skiing!
 Easy access by road, slopes for all tastes and calf muscles, idyllic scenery and snow late in the season… What more could you want?